modom-ofn/auth-portal/README.md

 GPL-3.0  https://opensource.org/license/lgpl-3-0

+> [!IMPORTANT]
-**"Use at your own risk.
-This project uses Vibe Coding and AI-Assitance.
-This project is unaffiliated with Plex, Inc. or Emby LLC. or Jellyfin."**
+> **Use at your own risk.** This project uses Vibe Coding and modern AI-assisted coding techniques.
+This project is unaffiliated with Plex, Inc., Emby LLC, or Jellyfin.

 ---